Be the change you want to see in the world. Join our Board of Directors!

 Planning & Committees

-• Follow the governing documents of the organization, which include articles of incorporation, bylaws, constitution, code of ethics, and other documents governing the organization
+• Follow the governing documents of the organization, which include articles of incorporation, bylaws, and other documents governing the organization.

 Finance & Fundraising

-• Make a meaningful annual contribution that is commensurate with the member’s financial capacity
+• Make an annual contribution that is commensurate with the member’s financial capacity.

 Conflicts of Interest